vade/Xmega_SSD1306/README.txt

 Modified to use hardware SPI on both Arduino Uno and Akafuino X by Nathan Duprey

 --10/24/2013--
 Modified to take external buffer, and run on both 128x64 and 128x32 displays.
-Additional API changes by vade.
+Additional API changes by vade because why not.